 STEP 2: Select and add entities.
 (All available entities for sources and datasets selected are visible.)
-Entity selection can be made by selecting each entity individually or Select All.
+Entity selection can be made by selecting individual entities or Select All.

-STEP 3: Select and add existing groups to the new group.
+STEP 3: Select and add existing groups to the new group; display addable groups by clicking the group row dropdown.
 This step provides the ability to assign personnel to projects by functional groups or on a per project basis.

 As groups are added they are appear as Sub-groups.